Easy Spam Kimchi Fried Rice

 Ingredients:

 • Spam.
-Adds salty, porky richness.
+A processed meat product that is popular in Korean cooking.
+Spam adds salty, porky richness.
 My preference is 1/2 a can but my meat-loving partner loves a full can.
 Add however much you like!
-Also, a small dice (1/4 inch) adds little bits of porky flavor while a large dice (1-inch) adds big chunks.
+Also, a small dice (1/4 inch) adds little bits of porky flavor studded throughout the kimchi fried rice.
+A large dice (1-inch) adds big, meaty chunks.
 Again, choose the dice you prefer best.

 • Kimchi + Kimchi juice.
-Old, ripe kimchi is preferred!
 Kimchi is a fermented food item and tastes very different depending on age.
-For fried rice, old, well-matured kimchi is preferred.
-Fresh kimchi does not taste good when cooked.
+For fried rice, old kimchi is preferred.
+It will cook down into mellow deliciousness.

 • Rice.
-For the best texture, cold refrigerated leftover rice is preferred.
-I recommend short grain rice (Sushi rice) or medium grain rice (Jasmine, Calrose, Japonica).
+For the best texture, day-old rice is preferred.
+Do not use hot rice!
+Freshly cooked rice will be too mushy when cooked.
+I recommend short grain rice (also called Sushi rice) or medium grain rice (Jasmine, Calrose, Japonica).
 I don’t recommend long grain rice (Basmati or Carolina rice) as it will break apart when cooked.
+White rice is preferred but brown rice also works.

-• Gochujang + Fish Sauce.
+• Gochujang Paste + Fish Sauce.
 The flavor boosters.
-Just a little bit adds so much flavor!
+Adds lots of umami flavor.

 • Sesame Oil.
-A drizzle of this nutty aromatic at the end is perfection!
+Add a drizzle of nutty aromatic sesame oil, right before serving.

 • Green onions.
 Optional but adds freshness and color.

 • Fried Egg.
 The Korean way to top any rice dish.
-A sunny side up egg is classic!
-Break the yolk with your spoon and let it drip all over the rice for extra flavor.
+A sunny side up egg is classic.
+Break the runny yolk with your spoon and let it drip all over the rice for extra flavor.

 1. Cube Spam.
 Choose what you like best: A large 1-inch dice will give you meaty big chunks.
 A small 1/4-inch dice will give you more evenly distributed bits of porky flavor.